s-pap/s-pap.github.io/_posts/2026-06-01-Verilog-CPU.md

 ---
 ## Getting Started
 It took me a fair amount of time to get setup/comfterable.
 First, I finally installed WSL (Windows Subsystem for Linux), something I probably should have done years ago.
 Installing iVerilog and GTKWave was then quite easy.
 To get warmed up with Verilog, I started with the classic logic gates.
-The and gate was my first.
+The AND gate was my first.

 ```verilog
 module and_gate(